onify/helix-app-boilerplate/README.md

-# Boilterplate for Helix App
+# Boilerplate for Helix App

 ## Prepare